kroko/hela-tests/README.md

 The mentioned *Mali* loadable kernel object was built against kernel headers, *lima* unloaded, *mali* loaded.

 *Allwinner H3* becomes hot, very hot.
-This is why [megous/linux](https://github.com/megous/linux) step was used while building the kernel - Ondřej Jirman has tried to [address this issue](http://linux-sunxi.org/Template:H3_Support_status#Mainline_kernel).
+This is why Ondřej Jirman's work was used while building the kernel -  @megous has tried to [address this issue](http://linux-sunxi.org/Template:H3_Support_status#Mainline_kernel).

 ## Building on devbenches